galpt/kissvpn/README.md

 - OpenVPN
 - WireGuard

-This guides explains mostly about the WireGuard protocol because it is a modern protocol which is secure, really fast, and used by many VPN providers as of now.
+This guide explains mostly about the WireGuard protocol because it is a modern protocol which is secure, really fast, and used by many VPN providers as of now.

 ### OpenVPN